-Several well-known upper ontologies have been used to create knowledge bases and their goals and coverage with CLIB.
-Other commonly used upper ontologies are: Basic Formal Ontology (BFO) (Spear, 2006) containing 36 classes in total; General Formal Ontology (GFO) (Herre, 2010) containing 79 classes; or Suggested Upper Merged Ontology (SUMO) (Niles & Pease, 2001) and the upper ontology in the Cyc system (Lenat, 1995).
+Several well-known upper ontologies have been used to create KBs and their goals and coverage with CLIB.
+Other commonly used upper ontologies are: Basic Formal Ontology (BFO) (Spear, 2006) containing 36 classes in total; General Formal Ontology (GFO) (Herre et al., 2013) containing 79 classes; or Suggested Upper Merged Ontology (SUMO) (Niles & Pease, 2001) and the upper ontology in the Cyc system (Lenat, 1995).
 These upper ontologies adopt distinctions that are motivated by philosophical considerations.
-For example, Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) introduces distinctions such as Endurant and Perdurant, which are respectively analogous to Entity and Event in CLIB.
-The Cyc upper ontology has concepts such as Partially-Tangible and Partially-Intangible, which are very difficult for domain experts to understand and are not strongly tied to natural language.
+For example, Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) introduces distinctions such as Endurant and Perdurant that are respectively analogous to Entity and Event in CLIB.
+The Cyc upper ontology has concepts such as